“Success can beget success, and celebrating at work helps to build momentum, improve morale, and make the hard times feel all the more worth it.”

 Traditionally, professionals have had a hard time celebrating success.
 While many of us align success with a hard-working career, we’re more likely to associate celebration with our personal lives or leisure time.
 And even if we’re able to congratulate each other on promotions and big sales, we’re less good at celebrating the smaller week-to-week wins that enable steady overall growth.

 Some bosses worry that if they celebrate small wins it will invite complacency or distract people from upcoming goals.
 Others simply aren’t used to receiving praise themselves, and don’t associate celebration with ongoing success.
-VaynerMedia CEO Gary Vaynerchuk admits that it simply doesn’t feel important or productive to him – although it might to his employees.
+David Villa CEO of IPD admits he used to feel that celebrating small wins wasn’t important and would distract from reaching the next goals.

 The benefits continue beyond retention.
 According to organizational anthropologist and CEO Judith Glaser, celebrating success stimulates feelings of “inclusion, innovation, appreciation, and collaboration” in the brain, which pave the way for creative thinking, calmer work environments, increased focus and resilience to stress – even during periods of high pressure.